Reviews You Can Rely On

 An uncomfortable blanket probably won't get a lot of use; thus, we weighted this metric more than any other.
 We considered fabric feel and weight, blanket dimensions, and coverage for various-sized people while sitting, standing, and lying down.
 We tested these blankets in various conditions, gathering opinions and input while camping, tailgating, watching movies, and hanging out in the great outdoors.

-Our favorite blankets for sheer comfort are the Therm-a-Rest Stellar, Kelty Biggie, and Kelty Bestie.
+Our favorite blankets for sheer comfort are the Kelty Biggie and Kelty Bestie.
 While most camping blankets are made of slippery, swishy material to repel dirt, hair, and water, the Kelty models have a soft underside that's pleasant to put right against your skin.
 This softer side also keeps the blanket on your lap, rather than letting it slide right off with the slightest movement, like some we tested.
 It's great for hanging out on a crisp evening or napping in a shady hammock; we love how comfortable these blankets are.
+We find the Biggie slightly more comfortable than the Bestie just due to its larger size.

 If you're a blanket user on the move, you'll likely appreciate the comfort of a blanket-turned-cape/poncho.
 The Rumpl snaps around you at the neck, leaving your hands free, while the Horizon Hound Down can be further snapped to keep you bundled even as you wander.
 The Kammok Firebelly is unique with a zipper opening mid-blanket that facilitates the poncho conversion.